-Evaluating local authority or other responsible office support
+Evaluating support provided by the local authority or other responsible body

-107. When notifying a headteacher that their school is to be inspected, lead inspectors must ask for a meeting to be set up with a representative from the local authority or academy chain.
+- 129. When notifying a headteacher that their school is to be inspected, lead inspectors must ask for a meeting to be set up with a representative from the local authority or academy chain.
 This will apply to all maintained local authority schools and any academies or free schools that are part of a chain or formal partnership.
-This does not apply to converter academies that are not part of chain^{14.} This conversation may be a face-to-face meeting or take place by telephone.
+This does not apply to converter academies that are not part of chain18.
+This conversation may be a face-to-face meeting or take place by telephone.
 Lead inspectors will also request that, where possible, a representative from the local authority or academy chain is present at the inspection feedback.
-Directors of Children's Services have been made aware of this change.
+Directors of Children's Services have been made aware of this change. - 130.
+The purpose of the meeting with the representative of the local authority or academy chain is to consider the impact of their support.
+Inspectors must include a brief comment in the inspection report on the level and impact of this support under the section on leadership and management.
+For example:

-14 Currently around a quarter of schools that have converted to academy status are part of a chain, as defined by the DfE.
+18 Currently around a quarter of schools that have converted to academy status are part of a chain, as defined by the DfE.